-As noted in Prompt 1 and 2, our concentration funds are directed to more personnel for our MTSS, increased hours for existing staff, and custodial staff to mitigate anxiety levels and maintain cleaning practices established during Covid.
+As noted in Prompt 1 and 2, our concentration funds are directed to more personnel for our MTSS, specifically an additional Scholar Support Manager, increased hours for existing staff, instructional assistants for classroom support and custodial staff to mitigate anxiety levels and maintain cleaning practices established during Covid.
 Additional staffing enables our efforts to focus on students who are learning English, come from a low income household or are foster youth.